jiahaoliuliu/EbookExplorer/README.md

-ebookExplorer
+EbookExplorer
 =============

-A ebook explorer which explores all the books in Dropbox
+A ebook explorer which explores all the books in Dropbox.